lukadfagundes/sunny-stack/e2e/discord-bot/README.md

 **Steps:**

-1. Deploy commands: `npm run deploy:commands`
+1. Deploy commands: `npm run bot:deploy`
 2. Type `/` in any channel
 3. Verify all 18 commands appear